-- Biglaw, Billable Hours, Deaths, Labor / Employment, Midsize Firms / Regional Firms, Moritz College of Law, Small Law Firms
+- Biglaw, Billable Hours, Deaths, Labor / Employment, Midsize Firms / Regional Firms, Ohio State - Moritz College of Law, Small Law Firms

 We tend to think of the biggest Biglaw firms as “sweatshops,” while we view small firms, midsize or regional firms, or even Am Law 200 firms as “lifestyle” shops.
 The thought is that the big bad firms that service Wall Street clients will grind you up and spit you out, while somewhat smaller firms will allow you to have a normal life as you pursue your career.

 It’s a great story, but it’s not necessarily a true one.
 Sometimes working at a smaller firm or a regional firm just means the same work with more pressure and less pay.
 Attorneys at such firms, whether partners or associates, don’t always have the kind of resources that Biglaw attorneys enjoy.
 There aren’t multiple layers of staffing available to double- or triple-check every document.
 It’s a lot of stress.

 And stress can be just as deleterious to your health when working at a regional firm as it is when you work for a truly huge firm.
 This week, we’ve been fielding a bunch of reports about an associate who passed away at home after working what some tipsters report as maniac hours at his regional law firm the week before.

 It’s a sad story, one that some accuse the law firm of trying to cover up, but it’s another opportunity for us to remind readers to take care of themselves even when work seems overwhelming…